 A working presence : We are not exactly a monastery, with our families and children and jobs and movies perceptually counter to the vespers or chanting of the nuns and monks.
 But perhaps a monastery is simply a cooperative group of folks with a certain kind of smile that comes from the practice of presence.
 That's where they begin, and so do we.
 And why practice presence?
 Because somewhere along the way we discovered that we weren't dead yet, that we were still alive, and we said it'd be nice to be there for that.
 It's a "working" presence because it's easier to conceive of and attempt the risen ape than the fallen angel.

-As mentioned while defining "the commons", at base our aim is that we are fundamentally happy and in love with our work.
+As mentioned while defining "the commons", at base, our aim is that we are fundamentally happy and in love with our work.
 We hope that our work makes the world more good and beautiful.
 And we -- or, most of us -- want to do this from a home studio, an atelier.
-We have up to 24 slots to fill -- assuming two working adults in each household -- though some of the work can be done seasonally, providing overlap between vocations.
-How are we filling those slots?
+Additionally, there are professions which help others to live at human scale, and some of those are highlighted here.

 More Critical

-Cooking : Food Procurement, Preparation, and Preservation (<=1) : Community catering in an ayurvedic vein -- here recognizing the oxymoronic nature of "group" in the context of the instantaneously and individually specific ayurvedic lens.
-The weekly hours are dependent upon the decision we make on meals together outside of household rotation and potlucks.
+Cooking : Food Procurement, Preparation, and Preservation (<=1) : Community cooking / catering in an ayurvedic vein -- here recognizing the oxymoronic nature of "group" in the context of the instantaneously and individually specific ayurvedic lens.
+The folks involved and weekly hours are dependent upon the decision we make on meals together outside of household rotation and potlucks.

-Human Transport (3-5-7 total) : as a worker or producer cooperative, or an umbrella curator, etc.
+Human Transport (3-5-6 total) : as a worker or producer cooperative, or an umbrella curator, etc.

 Wooden Bicycles (1-3) : Like Montauk Hardwood Bicycles, Connor Wood Bicycles, Sojourn Cyclery, or Materia Bikes.